erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 # Mithril-UI-Form: Create dynamic forms based on JSON as input

-[Mithril-ui-form](https://www.npmjs.com/package/mithril-ui-form) is a declarative framwork to create forms using the front-end [Mithril framework](https://mithril.js.org/) and [mithril-materialized](https://www.npmjs.com/package/mithril-materialized) components using the [materialize-css](http://materializecss.com/) design theme.
+[Mithril-ui-form](https://www.npmjs.com/package/mithril-ui-form) is a declarative framework to create forms using the front-end [Mithril framework](https://mithril.js.org/) and [mithril-materialized](https://www.npmjs.com/package/mithril-materialized) components using the [materialize-css](http://materializecss.com/) design theme.

 A JSON file using a simple syntax is converted to a [materialized-css](https://materialized-css.com) form.
 The entered data is returned as an object.

 The form supports markdown input, repeating elements a (dynamic) number of times, and conditionally displaying or disabling certain fields.
-If `readonly` is `true`, the form becomes a static display.
+If `readonly` is `true`, the form becomes readonly.

-If the form is an object, you can also include a field transform (to and from) function.
+If the form is an object instead of a JSON file, you can also include a field transform (to and from) function.

 ## Placeholders